ikemHood/Wise-Buddhi-Club/readme.md

 - "contract_address": This is where you'll put the address of the deployed NFT smart contract.
 Don't change the "contract_address" part, just paste the address inside the quotes.

 - "chainId": This specifies the blockchain network.
-1 is for Ethereum mainnet.
+1 is for Ethereum mainnet.  /**supports ethereum= 1, georli=5 and sepolia=11155111 only **/

 - "links": This contains links you want to display on the site.
 Just paste in the URL between the quotes for each property.